 11. The regulatory certainty provided by advance FERC approval of the TSA led to Grand Mesa's decision to construct the Grand Mesa Pipeline.
 After Debtors' firm commitment and FERC's declaratory order approving the TSAs as just and reasonable, Grand Mesa invested \$650 million in the construction of the Grand Mesa Pipeline.

-C. Procedural History.
+C. Procedural History of the Bankruptcy Court Proceedings.